riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 - The `content` in the `Post` struct is no longer a `string` but of type `template.HTML`.

-This was a great milestone to achieve however, I had not actually built my MVP yet.
-I had two problems:
+This was a great milestone to achieve however, I had two problems:

 1. The titles were still hardcoded on the homepage
 2. I want to order the blogs by date

+#### 2. Define metadata

 I had to think of a solution to specify the key attributes of a `Post`.
 I decided to split the markdown file by metadata, and the content of the blog post.
 Here is an example of a typical blog post: